25 minutes total

 Prepare the tomatoes by making an X-shaped incision on the bottom of each tomato and blanching it in boiling water for 10 to 15 seconds.
 Immediately dip the tomatoes in ice water, then peel them, remove the seeds, and dice them.

 Remove the guanciale or bacon pieces from the pan and drain them thoroughly.
 Add the oil to the pan and sauté the onions.
 Add the tomatoes.
 Season with the crushed red chili pepper, salt, and black pepper.

 Return the guanciale or bacon pieces to the pan with the tomato sauce and heat briefly.

 Cook the pasta in a pot of boiling salted water until al dente; drain.
-Toss pasta with the sauce, sprinkle with the Lactose Free Pecorino cheese, and serve hot.
+Toss the pasta with the sauce, sprinkle with the Lactose-free Pecorino cheese, and serve hot.

 - Pecorino Romano LF

 Did you know you can now cook your pasta cutting emission by up to 80%?
 Try using Passive Cooking, and innovative method that involves using residual heat from just-boiled water to cook pasta, eliminating the need for constant boiling and monitoring.
 The result is a more sustainable, energy-efficient, and time-saving way to cook pasta.

 Since 1877 Barilla produces semolina pasta with the utmost attention to quality.
 Indeed, today as then, Barilla selects the best hard grains and carefully monitors all the stages of processing.
 Because it is only thanks to this care that a pasta is created with the ideal consistency, which best holds the baking and guarantees excellent results in all kinds of preparation.